-As one example from early, small-scale in vitro studies, the figures below show the improved efficacy of our optimized proprietary four-plasmid-produced lentiviral vector, or LV1, for Fabry disease and Gaucher disease, as measured by increases in both vector copy number, or VCN, and enzyme activity.
-VCN refers to the average number of copies of the lentiviral-vector inserted gene that are integrated into the genome of a cell, and multiplicity of infection refers to a measure of the number of infectious viral particles added to an in-vitro cell culture in relation to the total number of cells in the culture.
+As one example from early, small-scale in vitro studies, the figures below show the improved efficacy of our optimized proprietary four-plasmidproduced lentiviral vector, or LV2, over the three-plasmid-produced lentiviral vector, or LV1, for Fabry disease and Gaucher disease, as measured by increases in both vector copy number, or VCN, and enzyme activity.
+VCN refers to the average number of copies of the lentiviral-vector inserted gene that are integrated into the genome of a cell, and multiplicity of infection refers to a measure of the number of infectious viral particles added to an invitro cell culture in relation to the total number of cells in the culture.
 As shown in the figures below, increasing the number of infectious viral particles in a cell culture in order to transduce a constant number of cells results in increases in VCN and enzyme activity levels.